-These pictures were taken from the listing of our house but does a great job of showcasing the night and day difference this simple remodel gave to our home.
+These pictures were taken from the listing of our house but do a great job of showcasing the night and day difference this simple remodel gave to our home.

 Two days after listing our home, we were inundated with showings and several offers above our asking price.
 It was crazy!